 Andrew Schneider

-After his immersive, interactive installation—NOWISWHENWEARE (the stars)—wowed over 600 attendees during The Dark in February, OBIE Award-winning Andrew Schneider returns to PS21 with a world premiere that gently removes reality from its normal and turns it inside out.
+After his immersive, interactive installation—NOWISWHENWEARE (the stars)—wowed over 600 attendees during The Dark in February, OBIE Award-winning Andrew Schneider returns to PS21 with a world premiere extended reality experience.

-This year’s festival features the world premiere of SUPERDRUM X, a work featuring 100 self-playing drums by Dutch musical collective Touki Delphine; the world premiere of FIELD, a new performance by OBIE award-winning director, writer, and electronics artist Andrew Schneider; Sayer Mansfield’s DIVE BARN, and more.
+This year’s festival takes place September 4–7, and features the world premiere of SUPERDRUM X, a work featuring 100 self-playing drums by Dutch musical collective Touki Delphine featuring a different local drummer each night.
+Plus: the world premiere of FIELD, a new PS21-commissioned performance by OBIE award-winning director, writer, and electronics artist Andrew Schneider, that gently removes reality from its normal and turns it inside out.
+Sayer Mansfield’s DIVE BARN showcase of local artists rounds out the lineup.

 Andrew Schneider is mostly interested in how humans telling stories about ourselves to each other can make us better at being humans.
 And how much the second law of thermodynamics and grief have in common.